guitarremote/statistical-learning-notes/stats-notes.md

 $$s/\sqrt{N}$$

+**Law of large numbers**

+Law of large numbers states that as a sample size grows, its mean gets closer to the average of the whole population.
+There are two laws: weak and strong.
+The weak law of large numbers refers to convergence in probability, whereas the strong law of large numbers refers to almost sure convergence.
+Basically there are two different mathematical equations I am not writing here.
+The main difference is that Almost sure convergence implies convergence in probability, but the converse is not true, hence the names strong and weak.

+**68-95-99 rule**

+For normally distributed data the standard deviation has some extra information, namely the **68-95-99.7** rule which tells us the percentage of data lying within 1, 2 or 3 standard deviation from the mean.
+Note that this rule does not hold good for skewed(left or right) distributions

+**Statistical Experiments and significance testing**

+* **A/B testing**
+	* An A/B  test is an experiment with two groups to establish which one of the two treatments is superiror.
+	*  Often one of the two treatments is the standard existing treatment, which in some cases may be no treatment.
+	* The subjects exposed to standard treatment is called the *control group* and the other group is called *treatment group*
+	* Example: Testing two prices to determine which yields more net profit
+* **ANOVA**
+* **Chi-squatre test**

 **t-test and z-test**

 In probability and statistics, the t-distribution is any member of a family of continuous probability distributions that arises when estimating the mean of a normally distributed population in situations where the sample size is small and population standard deviation is unknown.

 According to the **central limit theorem**, the sampling distribution of a statistic will follow a normal distribution, as long as the sample size is sufficiently large.

-Therefore, when we know the standard deviation of the population, we can compute a z-score, and use the normal distribution to evaluate probabilities with the sample mean.
+Therefore, when we know the standard deviation of the population, we can compute a z-statistic, and use the normal distribution to evaluate probabilities with the sample mean.

 The t distribution is used when you have small samples.
 The larger the sample size, the more the t distribution looks like the normal distribution.
 In fact, for sample sizes larger than 20 (e.g. more degrees of freedom), the distribution is almost exactly like the normal distribution.